 The colourful culture of Mexico has been heavily influenced by ancient civilisations such as the Mayan and Aztec.
 Music and dance are essential aspects of Mexican culture.
 Just witness one of the events throughout the year to experience the extraordinary blend of vibrant colour, costumes, and movement.

 Carnival, Day of the Dead and Hanal Pixan

 Carnival is celebrated right across the country in early March, during which spectacular parades fill the streets for days on end.
 Another important event is the Day of the Dead, a symbolic two-day festival that celebrates life and death.
 The Hanal Pixan is a unique event to the Yucatán Peninsula celebrated from October 31st to November 2nd and offers food to the spirits.
-If you are staying in Riviera Maya or Cancun we recommend you catch the festival of “Vida y Muerte” in Xcaret Park during these months.

 One of the most popular places to visit in Mexico is the world-famous UNESCO Mayan ruins in Chichen Itza.
 Travel back in time through passages, columned arcades and temples.
 Colonial Guanajuato and the ancient city of Tulum with its fortified fortress are also not to be missed.
 Away from exploring the archaic ruins, you can discover the outstanding natural beauty of Copper Canyon, Mexico's Grand Canyon bordering the US.

 The whole family will enjoy visiting Xplor Park where you can indulge in a jungle adventure.
 Fly on fun zip lines, climb aboard amphibious vehicles, explore underground rivers, and enjoy a rafting experience for all ages.
 Take a look at some of our other favourite things to do in Mexico below